PoliDaniel01/Domotic_House_ESP32/README.md

 3. Set up the hardware:
     - Connect the ST7789 display and BME680 sensor to the ESP32.
     - Configure Wi-Fi settings using wifi_config_tool.py.
-    - Wire the lights, shutters, climate control and allarm devices to the ESP32 I/O pins.
+    - Wire the lights, shutters, climate control and alarm devices to the ESP32 I/O pins.
 4. Upload the project files to the ESP32 and run master.py to start the system.
 5. Access the web interface via index.html to begin controlling and monitoring your devices.
 <p align="right">(<a href="#top">back to top</a>)</p>